m91michel/knowledge/tools/services.md

 - [mixkit.co](https://mixkit.co/) - Free assets for your next video project
 - [joinsecret.com](https://www.joinsecret.com/) - Supercharge Your Business With The #1 Perks Platform For Founders - Software deals
 - [1mb.co](https://1mb.co/) - 1MB features a powerful code editor that you can access directly in your browser.
 You can deploy to our production-ready website hosting directly from the editor.

+- [research.aimultiple.com](https://research.aimultiple.com) - CHOOSE THE RIGHT AI SOLUTION
+FOR YOUR BUSINESS